Greek Chicken Souvlaki with Rice is an easy yet impressive main dish. With a side of creamy tzatziki, it’s the perfect meal from the grill.

 For the rice:

-- About 10 minutes before you begin grilling the chicken, place 4 cups of water, rice, turmeric, and 1 teaspoon of salt in a medium saucepan over high heat.
-Bring to a boil, then reduce the heat to low.
+- About 10 minutes before you begin grilling the chicken, place rice, water, turmeric, and ½ teaspoon of salt in a medium saucepan over high heat.
+Bring to a boil, then reduce the heat to low.1 cup long-grain white rice, ¼ teaspoon turmeric, ½ teaspoon sea salt, 2 cups water

 - Cover and cook until the water is absorbed, typically about 20 minutes though it depends on the style of rice (check the package for exact directions).
 Remove the lid, fluff with a fork, and set aside.